 30. Share-based payment agreement with cash settlement

 In the 2013 financial year, UNIQA introduced a share-based remuneration programme for members of the Management Board of UNIQA Insurance Group AG and for the members of the Management Board of UNIQA Österreich Versicherungen AG and UNIQA International AG.
-In line with this programme, qualified members of the Management Board were granted virtual UNIQA shares between 2013 and 2016, which give them the right to a cash payment after the end of the benefit period, provided certain key performance targets are met, with maximum limits also agreed.
+In accordance with this programme, entitled employees were conditionally awarded virtual UNIQA shares effective 1 January of the relevant financial year which give them the right to a cash payment after the end of the benefit period of four years in each case, provided certain key performance targets are met; maximum limits were also agreed.

 The selected key performance targets are aimed at ensuring a relative market-based performance measurement and absolute performance measurement in accordance with the individual corporate objectives of the UNIQA Group.
 These defined equally-weighted key performance targets include the total shareholder return (TSR) of the UNIQA ordinary share compared with the TSR of the shares in the companies on the DJ EURO STOXX TMI Insurance, the P&C Net Combined Ratio in UNIQA’s property and casualty business and the return on risk capital (the return on equity required).